atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 subtitle: Live from the front line of Tik Tok's schizophrenic gender wars
 tags: [pop culture, politics, essay]
 ---
-One of the most fascinating ways to waste time on the internet is to
+One of the best ways to waste time on the internet is to make a T

 **The blackpill:  a primer**
 -